allogic/Nippon/README.md

 Once all binaries are built, first launch the unpack tool to recursively decrypt all level files.
 After that, one can start the editor.

+## Editor Controls

+- `WASD` to move
+- `L-SHIFT` for lightspeed

 ## Issues / Pull Requests

 If bugs are being found, please don't hesitate to open an issue.
+Especially if you are using an exotic linux distribution.

 ## Resources